Bengali language movement: Early stages of the movement

 Britain's holdings on the Indian subcontinent were granted independence in 1947 and 1948, becoming four new independent states: the Dominion of India, the Union of Burma (now Myanmar), Dominion of Ceylon (now Sri Lanka), and the Dominion of Pakistan (including East Bengal, from 1956 East Pakistan, 1971-today Bangladesh).

 After the partition of India in 1947, Bengali-speaking people in East Bengal, the non-contiguous eastern part of the Dominion of Pakistan, made up 44 million of the newly formed Dominion of Pakistan's 69 million people.
 The Dominion of Pakistan's government, civil services, and military, however, were dominated by personnel from the western wing of the Dominion of Pakistan.
 In November 1947, a key resolution at a national education summit in Karachi advocated Urdu and English as the sole state languages.
 Opposition and protests arose immediately.
 Students from Dhaka rallied under the leadership of Abul Kashem, the secretary of Tamaddun Majlish, a Bengali Islamic cultural organisation.
 The meeting stipulated Bengali as an official language of the Dominion of Pakistan and as a medium of education in East Bengal.
 However, the Pakistan Public Service Commission removed Bengali from the list of approved subjects, as well as from currency notes and stamps.
 The central education minister Fazlur Rahman made extensive preparations to make Urdu the only state language of the Dominion of Pakistan.
 Public outrage spread, and many Bengali students met on the University of Dhaka campus on 8 December 1947 to formally demand that Bengali be made an official language.
 To promote their cause, Bengali students organised processions and rallies in Dhaka.

 Leading Bengali scholars argued why Urdu should not be the only state language.
 The writer Abul Mansur Ahmed said if Urdu became the state language, the educated society of East Bengal would become 'illiterate' and 'ineligible' for government positions.
 The first Rastrabhasa Sangram Parishad (National Language Action Committee), an organisation in favour of Bengali as a state language was formed towards the end of December 1947.
 Professor Nurul Huq Bhuiyan of the Tamaddun Majlish convened the committee.
 Later, Parliament member Shamsul Huq convened a new committee to push for Bengali as a state language.

 Dhirendranath Datta's proposal

-Dhirendranath was the key figure to raise the demand for Bangali with its traditional script as a state language in Pakistan assembly.
+Dhirendranath was the key figure to raise the demand for Bengali with its traditional script as a state language in Pakistan assembly.

 Assembly member Dhirendranath Datta proposed legislation in the Constituent Assembly of Pakistan to allow members to speak in Bengali and authorise its use for official purposes.
 Datta's proposal was supported by legislators Prem Hari Burman, Bhupendra Kumar Datta and Sris Chandra Chattaopadhyaya of East Bengal, as well as the people from the region.
 Prime minister Liaquat Ali Khan and the Muslim League denounced the proposal as an attempt to divide the Pakistani people, thus the legislation was defeated.